 Furthermore, Fayetteville State University has been chosen as a partner institution for the esteemed NC Teaching Fellows Program.
 This program is dedicated to recruiting, preparing, and supporting students who are pursuing education degrees in the fields of STEM (Science, Technology, Engineering, and Mathematics) or special education.
+Fayetteville State University is one of eight partnering institutions for the esteemed NC Teaching Fellows Program.
+This program is dedicated to recruiting, preparing, and supporting students who are pursuing education degrees in the fields of STEM (Science, Technology, Engineering, and Mathematics) or special education.
 As Teaching Fellows at FSU, students will have the opportunity to receive forgivable loans of up to \$4,125 per semester, provided they commit to teaching in either STEM or special education areas.
-This initiative aims to offer financial assistance to undergraduate students, including NC high school seniors, transfer students, and current FSU students, who apply and are selected to receive the NC Teaching Fellowship.
+This initiative aims to offer financial assistance to undergraduate and post baccalaureate students, including NC high school seniors, transfer students, and current FSU students, and MAT students who apply and are selected to receive the NC Teaching Fellowship.
+As a Teaching Fellow at FSU, students will have the opportunity to participate in numerous enrichment activities such as engaging in faculty/student research, attending local and national STEM/Special Education conferences, one-on-one mentorship from a content specialist, and civic and community engagement.